 Use of cell phones with cameras in restrooms and locker rooms is prohibited.
-Eisenhower Middle School assumes no responsibility for the loss of or damage to a student's personal electronic property installing and locker and lockers.

-cluding cell phones.
+Eisenhower Middle School assumes no responsibility for the loss of or damage to a student's personal electronic property including cell phones.
 Students choosing to bring a cell phone to school need to understand that there is a risk of loss, damage, and/or theft and the student assumes full respon-